EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/REPORT.md

 ### Personal Contribution Report - Naixin Zhang

 #### 1. Overview of Contributions
 I was primarily responsible for all aspects related to Level 2 (Outdoor Street Environment), including level design, enemy systems, player mechanics, camera systems, and visual effects.
 My contributions also included developing two custom shader systems (water reflection/refraction and enemy death effects) and their integration with gameplay scripts.
+I also created all death screen artwork for Level 1 and Level 2 using iPad Procreate, and handled the promotional video production including footage capture, editing, and sound design.

 #### 2. Key Contributions